nvuillam/node-java-caller/README.md

 - Compliant with **JDK & JRE** from **8 to 14**
 - Uses node [spawn](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) method to perform the call

+There are two ways to use java-caller:

+- **module**: Manually call JavaCaller in your custom JS/TS code ([example project](https://github.com/nvuillam/node-java-caller/tree/master/examples/module_app))
+- **CLI**: Just define a java-caller-config.json and you can deliver your java executables as your own NPM packages ! ([example project](https://github.com/nvuillam/node-java-caller/tree/master/examples/cli_app))

 ## Installation

 ```shell